skhillon/CPE315Notes/day17_midtermreview.md

 So it's going to be 10(9xinner + 1 miss (x6))

-- The more iterations you have, the branch mispredicts become a smaller percentage of the whole instructions, and the CPI converges as n->\inftyy
+- The more iterations you have, the branch mispredicts become a smaller percentage of the whole instructions, and the CPI converges as n->\infty
 - Assumption on loops is that it will always go back up instead of going down.